 Beth Rubin, Associate Dean for Academic Affairs & Enrollment Management

 After the deadline, we run a batch process that registers students by cohort, based on your program and when we expect you to graduate (e.g., those closest to graduating are run first; full-time students get priority for day electives; “Weekend” coded students get priority for weekend classes, etc.).
 The computer application works through each cohort and gives students their first choices whenever possible.
 Students who are closed out of their first choices in the first round get priority in the second round, and so on.
 Then, we make a small number of manual adjustments to ensure that no students are penalized due to anomalous combinations of their particular selections and the application’s rule structure.
-One feature of the system ensures that, in their final semester at Stern, almost all graduating students get their highest-ranked choices in the lottery and the large majority gets most of their other choices.
+In their final semester at Stern, almost all graduating students get their highest-ranked choices in the lottery and the large majority gets all of their other choices.

 Next, we announce the results and open the add/drop period by cohort so that you can adjust your schedules.
 At that point, if you were closed out of a course and still want to try to get in, you can join the waitlist online.
 If you were closed out of a specific course that you submitted in the lottery phase, you get high priority for that course if we are able to go to the waitlist.

 Generally, yes.
-Occasionally, we can offer a popular course in a room so large that all interested students are virtually guaranteed a seat even if they rank it further down (e.g., Professor Yermack’s “Restructuring Firms and Industries”), but you shouldn’t count on it.
+Occasionally, we can offer a popular course in a room so large that all interested students are virtually guaranteed a seat even if they rank it further but you shouldn’t count on it.
 See the “Lottery Hints” posted on the Record and Registration website, which lists maximum enrollments that are lower or higher than the standard 70.
 It may help you decide how to prioritize your selections.

 Put your name on the waitlist right away and be sure to include any special considerations surrounding your request.
 Do not ask the instructor for permission to enroll in a course or section.
 An instructor cannot enroll you, so asking just puts all of us in an awkward position.

-If I am the first student to wait list for a class, will I get the first open seat?
+E. If am the first student to wait list for a class, will I get the first open seat?

 Not necessarily.
 The waitlist takes many factors into consideration, one of which may be the time of the request.
 We also look at your program, expected date of graduation, lottery history (i.e., whether or not you requested the class in the lottery and how highly you ranked it), and any relevant special circumstances surrounding your request.